Own-Data-Privateer/hoardy-web/tool/README.md

 ## <span id="mirror"/>How to generate a local offline website mirror like `wget -mpk`

-If you want to render your WRR files into a local offline website mirror containing interlinked HTML files and their resources a-la `wget -mpk` (`wget --mirror --page-requisites --convert-links`), run one of the above `--symlink --latest` commands, and then do something like this:
+If you want to render your `WRR` files into a local offline website mirror containing interlinked `HTML` files and their resources a-la `wget -mpk` (`wget --mirror --page-requisites --convert-links`), run one of the above `--symlink --latest` commands, and then do something like this:

 ```bash
 hoardy-web export mirror --to ~/hoardy-web/mirror1 ~/hoardy-web/latest/archiveofourown.org
 ```

-on completion `~/hoardy-web/mirror1` will contain a bunch of interlinked minimized HTML files, their resources, and everything else available from WRR files living under `~/hoardy-web/latest/archiveofourown.org`.
+on completion `~/hoardy-web/mirror1` will contain a bunch of interlinked minimized `HTML` files, their resources, and everything else available from `WRR` files living under `~/hoardy-web/latest/archiveofourown.org`.

-The above command might fail if the set of WRR-dumps you are trying to export contains two or more dumps with distinct URLs that map to the same `--output` path.
+The above command might fail if the set of `WRR`-dumps you are trying to export contains two or more dumps with distinct URLs that map to the same `--output` path.
-This will produce an error since `hoardy` does not permit file overwrites.
+This will produce an error since `hoardy-web` does not permit file overwrites.
 With the default `--output hupq` format this can happen, for instance, when the URLs recorded in the reqres are long and so they end up truncated into the same file system paths.

 In this case you can either switch to a more verbose `--output` format